amazeeio/dbaas-mariadb-apb/README.md

     white_list: [.*-apb$]
 ```

-To provide the admin user credentials to connect to the MariaDB, two secrets with the name `dbaas-db-credentials-production` and `dbaas-db-credentials-development` needs to exist in the Ansible service broker namespace:
+To provide the admin user credentials to connect to the MariaDB, a secret with the name `dbaas-db-credentials` needs to exist in the Ansible service broker namespace:

 ```yaml
 apiVersion: v1
 kind: Secret